-The two values on the control panel one on the right side and the other one on the left side are used to control the oil flow in the hydraulic system.
-The right-side value is a pressure flow control value and the left side value is a return value to allow the oil from the cylinder to go back to the tank.
+The two valves on the control panel one on the right side and the other one on the left side are used to control the oil flow in the hydraulic system.
+The right-side valve is a pressure flow control valve and the left side valve is a return valve to allow the oil from the cylinder to go back to the tank.
 Control panel also consists of dynamometer which measures and indicates the load on the specimen.